PAPHI-TBD/mvc-website/README.md

 ## Project Description
 Mingley aims to help people find friends, events, and a community in new areas.
 We hope to foster safe and spontaneous hangouts for it's users.

+**Link to project:* (insert link later)

+## How to run the application (VSCode):
+- Download C# and C# Dev Kit in VS Code Extensions
+- Download .NET SDK 6.0.0 for your OS
+- Create a trusted security certificate
+- Run and debug

 Tech Stack:
 - Website
   - HTML + CSS (Bootstrap)